microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Another way to monitor the progress of a change for the service object for Azure SQL Database is to use the DMV **sys.dm_operation_status**.
 This DMV exposes a history of changes to the database with ALTER DATABASE to the service objective and will show active progress of the change.

-Run this query to see the output of this DMV at any point in time:
+Run this query to see the output of this DMV at any point in time (You must be in the context of master):

 ```sql
 SELECT * FROM sys.dm_operation_status;